Primary Navigation for the CDC Website

 Clinical description

-Exposure to sodium monoflouroacetate might cause systemic toxicity by different routes of exposure.
-Clinical effects usually develop within 30 minutes to 2.5 hours of exposure but might be delayed as long as 20 hours.
-The predominant manifestations of sodium monoflouroacetate poisoning are metabolic, cardiovascular, and neurologic signs and symptoms.
-Effects of acute exposure might include metabolic acidosis, hypotension, dysrhythmias, seizures, coma, and respiratory depression (1-3).
+Exposure to sodium monoflouroacetate might occur through ingestion or less likely, via inhalation.
+Clinical findings after ingestion of a sufficient amount of sodium monofluoroacetate to cause poisoning usually develop within 30 minutes to 2.5 hours of exposure.
+However, they might be delayed for as long as 20 hours.
+The predominant signs and symptoms of sodium monoflouroacetate poisoning are metabolic, cardiovascular, and neurologic in nature.
+Specific adverse health effects from acute poisoning might include metabolic acidosis, hypotension, dysrhythmias, seizures, coma, and respiratory depression (1-3).

 Laboratory criteria for diagnosis